SpinVFX/spin_nuke_gizmos/README.md

 - Input alpha from the 3D render.
 - Projecting on surfaces facing camera, using normal (N) in world space.

-Based on ReProject3D by Michael Garret.
+Based on ReProject3D by Michael Garrett.
 #### Relight_Simple
 Simpliflied relight node.
 Only requires a normal map to get started.